Identity & Sync Groups

 Explicitly, for presence —

-watch.
-To hold presence on a known set of rows and react to peers, use the WebSocket-onlyablo.<model>.watch(ids, { ttl })(it returns a participant handle with.peers).
+join.
+To hold presence on a known set of rows and react to peers, use the WebSocket-onlyablo.<model>.join(ids, { ttl })(it returns a participant handle with.peers).
 See Coordination.

 the room/shape and the server signs off, as in